iJediPVP/ChatColor/README.md

   * Usage: **/r \<message\>**

 **No Permissions**
 * Currently this does not support permissions.
 This was designed specifically for my own SMP server which does not use a permission system.
-I will be working on a branch of this that does support permissions soon.
+Branch that includes permission support: [HERE!] (https://github.com/iJediPVP/ChatColor/tree/withPerms)